Learn more about the global health degree program at Rollins College.

-Pursue a minor that positions you for a career in one of the fastest growing economic sectors: Public Health.
+Pursue a minor that positions you for a career in one of the fastest-growing economic sectors: public health.

-Immerse yourself in broad variety of courses in the subjects of anthropology, biology, communication studies, economics, English, environmental studies, history, pre-medicine studies, mathematics, physical education, political science, and psychology.
+Immerse yourself in a broad variety of courses in the subjects of anthropology, biology, communication studies, economics, English, environmental studies, history, pre-medicine studies, mathematics, physical education, political science, and psychology.

-Additionally, you’ll have opportunities to put your education into practice through Immersion programs dealing with migrant workers’ health, inner city public health concerns, and a field studies abroad.
+Additionally, you’ll have opportunities to put your education into practice through Immersion programs dealing with migrant workers’ health, inner city public health concerns, and field studies abroad.